wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 14 Moreover, the chief captain gave great honour to Miller and all the captains and soldiers under him ; even those called militia.

-15 And the names of the states of Ohio and Kentucky were raised high, by the valiant acts of their sons that day
+15 And the names of the states of Ohio and Kentucky were raised high, by the valiant acts of their sons that day.

 CHAP.
-XXIIL
+XXIII.

-Surrender of F&rt George and Fort Erie to the Americans--Gen Brown drives the British from before Sacketts Harbour with great loss--Gens.
+Surrender of Fort George and Fort Erie to the Americans--Gen. Brown drives the British from before Sackett's Harbour with great loss--Gens.
 Winder and Chandler made prisoners at Forty-mile Creek.

-NOW, on the twenty-seventh day of the same month, being thirty days after Zebulon had gone lo sleep with his fathers,
+NOW, on the twenty-seventh day of the same month, being thirty days after Zebulon had gone to sleep with his fathers,

-2 Henry, whose sir-name was Dearborn, and Lewis, the chief captains of the army of Columbia, and Chauncey the commander of the fleet of the United States, that moved on the waters of the great lake Ontario, essayed to go against Fort George and Fort Erie, in the province of the king
+2 Henry, whose sir-name was Dearborn, and Lewis, the chief captains of the army of Columbia, and Chauncey the commander of the fleet of the United States, that moved on the waters of the great lake Ontario, essayed to go against Fort George and Fort Erie, in the province of the king.

+* Gen. Morgan Lewis.

 3 For they had previously concerted their plan and matured it ; and taken on board the ships, the army of Columbia, and a number of the destroying engines.